justineDelo/forensics_B6/README.md

 * option to fix some issues (related to corrupted headers)

-* make it usable in command lines

 ### Other ideas

 ## En cours :
-* no symbols info : Justine
+* check if section header : Justine

 ## Fait :
+* no symbols info
+* make it usable in command lines